chtoucas/Narvalo.NET/docs/Guidelines.md

 ### StyleCop

-For a detailed description of each rule, check out the [documentation](http://www.stylecop.com/docs/).
+For a detailed description of each rule, check out the official [documentation](http://www.stylecop.com/docs/).

 ### FxCop